k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/08_Regulations.md

 # Regulations

 The Regulation menu option is used to define and maintain the list of Privacy-related Regulations handled by the DPM system and the Activities for each included Regulation.
-Click the Regulations List menu option on the menu to access the list of Regulations.
+Click the Regulations List menu option from the menu to access the list of Regulations.

 ## Regulations list

-The Regulations screen displays the list of Data Privacy Regulations the company is committed for compliance.  .
+The Regulations screen displays the list of Data Privacy Regulations the company is committed for compliance.

  ![image](/articles/DPM/images/Figure_19_Regulations_List.png)

 From this screen, the user can:

 - View the details of a specific regulation by clicking the line of this regulation.
-- Add a Regulation by clicking the “Add a Regulation” button, or by using the left bar menu option.
+- Add a Regulation by clicking the “New Regulation” button, or by using the left bar menu option.
 - Remove a regulation by clicking the remove button under the “Action” column.

 ## View Regulation Details